 Body Double: By the end of the Gryps Conflict the real Mineva has been spirited away and replaced with a double, and the switch isn't discovered until the end of the 1st Neo Zeon War.

 Creepy Child - Enfante Terrible: Played with.
 Mineva's a child, and she's the dictatorial head of The Remnant of The Empire.
 Yet she's also a genuinely scared and lonely little girl who's totally dependent on Haman Khan and simply does not know how life is like outside of Zeon.

 Took a Level in Badass: Holy cow Kai does a complete 180 in time for Zeta Gundam and the various sidestories going on at that point.
 Stylish, competent, able to engage in tactical espionage action in the RAINFOREST in a white business suit, all while juggling a career of journalism.
 To top it off, in sidestories he comes off as a freaking UC James Bond without his own mobile suit while he kicks copious amounts of ass.

 Whip It Good: In his first appearance, where he uses a whip on one of the men who was threatening Reccoa.

-Love Triangle: Married to Hayato and six months pregnant with his child, but she is only ever seen/portrayed with Amuro, and openly confesses to wanting more time with him; Word Of God has Amuro inwardly pissed at Moment Killer Katz.
+Love Triangle: Married to Hayato and six months pregnant with his child, but she is only ever seen/portrayed with Amuro, and openly confesses to wanting more time with him; Word of God has Amuro inwardly pissed at Moment Killer Katz.

-Hostage Situation: She and her children are kidnapped and forcibly put in a small boat near a battlefield, meaning that they can potentially be killed by friendly/enemy fire or drown if their boat is sunk.
+Hostage Situation: She and her children are kidnapped and put in a small boat near a battlefield, meaning that they can either potentially be killed by friendly/enemy fire or drown if their boat is sunk.
 They manage to survive (though little Hathaway falls into the sea and his mother has to give him CPR).